An adaptive attack on Wiesner's quantum money: Another way to attack: a protective measurement

 meaning that we have approximately rotated the probe system by an amount proportional to $\langle A \rangle$.
 Furthermore,

 with $\ket{\tilde\varphi}$ some normalized state.
 By Eq.~\eqref{eq:p_pass} this means the probability that we failed some validation is small:

 and the final state can be also rewritten as

 where $\ket{\varphi'}$ is some normalized state.
-We have demonstrated that we can apply the transformation $W^N$ with low probability of failure.
-Thus, we can use its output $\ket{\varphi_N}$, and with the help of the tomographic methods outlined below, estimate $\langle A \rangle$.
-Finally, these estimates help us to approximately construct the unknown state $\ket{\alpha}$.
+We have demonstrated that we can apply the transformation $W^N$ with a low probability of failure and high precision, i.e. $f=O(1/N)$ and $\eta=O(1/N)$.
+To prove Lemma \ref{lemma:protmeas} we set $c=\frac{\pi}{8}$.

-\subsection{A basic application: Identifying the four Wiesner money states}
+\subsection{A simple protective measurement: Identifying the four Wiesner money states}

+Before describing the solution to the problem of protective tomography we give a simple application of the previous subsection for the case of the four Wiesner states.